 Americans have become accustomed to images of Hellfire missiles raining down from Predator and Reaper drones to hit terrorist targets in Pakistan or Yemen.
 But that was yesterday’s drone war.

-A revolution in unmanned aerial vehicles is unfolding, and the United States has lost its monopoly on the technology.
+A revolution in unmanned aerial vehicles is unfolding, and the United States has lost its monopoly on technology.

 Some experts believe the spread of these semi-autonomous weapons will change ground warfare as profoundly as the machine gun did.

 They can leapfrog traditional defenses to strike infantry troops anywhere on the battlefield, and they cost just $6,000 apiece compared to $150,000 for a Predator or Reaper drone.
-That capability could help save the lives of American troops, but it could also put them — and Americans at home — in great danger from terrorists or nation states that haven’t previously had access to such lethal and affordable technology.
+That capability could help save the lives of American troops, but it could also put them — and Americans at home — in great danger from terrorists or nation-states that haven’t previously had access to such lethal and affordable technology.

 “I think this is going to be the new IED,” said Shaan Shaikh, a missile expert at the Center for Strategic and International Studies.
 “It’s something that we can see that is going to be a problem, and we have some defenses, but not enough.”

-Dubbed kamikaze, suicide or killer drones, these unmanned aircraft don’t fire missiles — they are the missiles.
+Dubbed kamikaze, suicide, or killer drones, these unmanned aircraft don’t fire missiles — they are the missiles.
 But unlike typical missiles, they can circle above a target, wait for the ideal moment, and strike with incredible precision.

 The U.S. military could not have fought the way it did in Iraq or Afghanistan if the enemy had killer drones.
 America’s next battlefield opponent is likely to have them.
 And terrorists will eventually get them, too — a possibility that has homeland security officials scrambling to find a solution, given that there is no surefire defense against them.

-“There are over 100 countries and non-state groups that have drones today, and the technology is widely proliferating,” said Paul Scharre, a former Army Ranger, scholar at the Center for a New American Security and author of “Army of None,” a book about autonomous weapons.
+“There are over 100 countries and non-state groups that have drones today, and the technology is widely proliferating,” said Paul Scharre, a former Army Ranger, a scholar at the Center for a New American Security, and author of “Army of None,” a book about autonomous weapons.
 “It levels the playing field between the U.S. and terrorist groups or rebel groups, in a way that’s certainly not good for the United States.”

 Today’s small lethal drones are difficult to detect on radar and can even be programmed to hit a target without human intervention, based on facial recognition or some other computer wizardry.
-And, while billions of dollars are being spent at the Pentagon and the Department of Homeland Security to come up with “counter drone” technology, experts say there is, as yet, no foolproof version of it.
+And, while billions of dollars are being spent at the Pentagon and the Department of Homeland Security to come up with “counter-drone” technology, experts say there is, as yet, no foolproof version of it.